-Nonetheless, estates valued at $5.34 million or more must file a federal estate tax return using IRS Form 706, which is officially called the United States Estate (and Generation-Skipping Transfer) Tax Return.
+Estates valued at $11.70 million or more must file a federal estate tax return in 2022 using IRS Form 706.
+This is officially called the United States Estate (and Generation-Skipping Transfer) Tax Return.

-Estates of nonresident, alien decedents that owe U.S. federal estate taxes must file IRS Form 706-NA, which is officially called the United States Estate (and Generation-Skipping Transfer) Tax Return Tax Return of nonresident not a citizen of the United States.
+Estates of nonresident alien decedents that owe U.S. federal estate taxes must file IRS Form 706-NA, which is officially called the United States Estate (and Generation-Skipping Transfer) Tax Return Estate of nonresident not a citizen of the United States.

-While most estates will not have to file a federal estate tax return or pay any federal estate taxes, the residents of the following states, or a deceased person who owns real estate in one of these states, may owe state estate taxes: Connecticut, Delaware, District of Columbia, Hawaii, Illinois, Maine, Maryland, Massachusetts, Minnesota, New Jersey, New York, Oregon, Rhode Island, Tennessee, Vermont and Washington.
-Click on the link for each state to learn more about each state's estate tax exemption and state estate tax return filing requirements.
-In general, if an estate is subject to federal estate taxes or state estates in Connecticut or Minnesota, then the estate may have to file a gift tax return in order to report any gifts that were made during the deceased person's lifetime that were not reported while the person was still alive.
+- While most estates will not have to file a federal estate tax return or pay any federal estate taxes, the residents of the following states, or a deceased person who owns real estate in one of these states, may owe state estate taxes:

+One type of tax that is often overlooked is the federal gift tax.
+There is one state that also collects a gift tax at the state level: Connecticut.
+In general, if an estate is subject to federal estate taxes or state estate tax in Connecticut, then the estate may have to file a gift tax return in order to report any gifts that were made during the deceased person's lifetime that were not reported while the person was still alive.

 The federal gift tax return is filed using IRS Form 709, officially known as the United States Gift (and Generation-Skipping Transfer) Tax Return.

-In addition, while certain types of assets owned by a deceased person will receive a step up in basis, if these assets (such as stocks and bonds) are sold after death, then the sale may result in a capital gain even after taking into consideration the step up in basis.
+While certain types of assets owned by a deceased person will receive a step-up in basis, if these assets (such as stocks and bonds) are sold after death, then the sale may result in a capital gain, even after taking into consideration the step-up in basis.